cjnaz/lanmonitor/README.md

 - Install the Python requests library - used for Page checks.
 - Edit the config info in the `lanmonitor.cfg` file.
 Enter your mail server credentials and notification address.
 See below for item settings.
   - `StartupDelay` is a wait time in seconds when starting in service mode to allow everything to come up fully at system boot before checking items.
-  - `RecheckInterval` sets how long between rechecks.
+  - `RecheckInterval` sets how long between rechecks in service mode.
-  - `ReNotificationInterval` sets how long between repeated notifications for each monitored item.
+  - `ReNotificationInterval` sets how long between repeated notifications for each monitored item in service mode.
 - Install lanmonitor as a systemd service (google how).
 An example `lanmonitor.service` file is provided.
 Note that the config file may be modified while the service is running, with changes taking effect immediately.
 - A text message is sent for each monitored item that is not in a good state.
 A repeated text message will be sent after the `ReNotificationInterval`.